Back to Start Here

 Start Here: a guided path for first steps through the whole work.

-Many people have been taught to think of doctrine as something cold, secondary, or divisive.
-They imagine that doctrine belongs to specialists, arguments, seminaries, and controversies, while ordinary believers need only love God, be sincere, and try to live decently.
-In this view, doctrine is an optional layer laid over the more important things.
+Many have been taught to think of doctrine as something cold, secondary, or divisive.
+In that view, doctrine belongs to specialists, arguments, seminaries, and controversies, while ordinary believers need only love God, be sincere, and try to live decently.
+Doctrine becomes an optional layer laid over the more important things.
+That instinct is common because many people first encounter doctrine through dispute rather than through 's patient act of teaching.

 Doctrine is not the enemy of love.
 It is the form love takes when it refuses to lie about God.
 If God has truly revealed Himself, then what He has revealed cannot be treated as optional.
 To speak rightly about God, , , sin, worship, salvation, and judgment is not a luxury.
 It is part of obedience.

-This is true even in ordinary life.
+The same principle is obvious in ordinary life.
 If a man misunderstands medicine, law, or marriage, the error does not remain safely theoretical.
 It shapes choices, actions, and consequences.
 Religion is no different.
 What a soul believes about God determines how it worships, how it repents, how it obeys, how it suffers, and where it seeks salvation.

-If doctrine is wrong, everything built upon it begins to shift.
+If doctrine is wrong, everything built on it begins to shift.
 Worship becomes distorted.
 Conscience becomes confused. are misunderstood.
 Sin is softened. is reduced.
-Christ is made less demanding. becomes a human association rather than a divine society.
-What appears at first to be a small doctrinal compromise often becomes a complete alteration of religion.
+Christ is made less demanding. is treated as a human association rather than a divine society.
+What first appears to be a small doctrinal compromise often becomes a complete alteration of religion.

-This is why Scripture speaks so often about sound doctrine.
-The apostles do not treat truth as decoration.
+That is why Scripture speaks so often about sound doctrine.
+The Apostles do not treat truth as decoration.
 They guard it, teach it, defend it, and warn against its corruption.
 They speak of false teachers, strange doctrines, wolves in sheep's clothing, and the need to hold fast to what has been received.
-None of this would matter if doctrine were only a matter of emphasis or opinion.
+None of that would matter if doctrine were only a matter of emphasis or opinion.

 Christ Himself did not merely inspire.
 He taught.
 He commanded men to observe all things whatsoever He had commanded.
 He established a that would teach in His name.
 He did not leave His followers to build religion out of feeling, improvisation, and good intentions.
 He gave them truth that binds.

-This is one reason the modern world dislikes doctrine so intensely.
+That is one reason the modern world dislikes doctrine so intensely.
 Doctrine says that reality does not bend to preference.
 It says that God is not remade by sentiment.
 It says that love must submit to truth, not invent it.
-And modern man prefers a religion that comforts without ruling, blesses without defining, and inspires without commanding.
+Modern man prefers a religion that comforts without ruling, blesses without defining, and inspires without commanding.

-Of course, doctrine can be treated badly.
+Of course, doctrine can be handled badly.
 It can be spoken without patience, wielded without love, or memorized without conversion.
 But abuse does not remove use.
 When truth is spoken without holiness, the answer is not to abandon truth.
-The answer is to unite truth once again with holiness.
+The answer is to unite truth again with holiness.

 Doctrine matters because God matters.
 Doctrine matters because worship matters.
 Doctrine matters because salvation matters.
-And if these things matter, then what is true about them cannot be left to taste, trend, or personal invention.
+And because these things matter, what is true about them cannot be left to taste, trend, or personal invention.